 "The Doctor and Jo arrive on the medieval planet Peladon, where the Doctor is mistaken for the Earth Delegate of the Galactic Federation and Jo is mistaken for a princess.
 Where the Doctor uncovers a conspiracy, as he exposes the evil scheme of the high-priest Hepesh who bids to prevent King Peladon from joining the galactic Federation."

-On this day in 1976, Space:1999 started ticking down the final episodes of its first season with the airing of "Space Brain."
+On this day in 1976 (in the United Kingdom), Space:1999 started ticking down the final episodes of its first season with the airing of "Space Brain."
+Officially, this served as the twenty-first episode in the program's first season.
 Here's the plot summary, as provided by IMDB.com:

 "Alien hieroglyphics appear on all of Alpha's screens and Koenig sends an Eagle to investigate.
 The Eagle is lost and the pilot is taken over by a huge, alien 'Space Brain', using him as a channel to make the Alphans do its bidding.
 Koenig has to destroy it."